 All exceptions other than a reset are detected in the pipeline ID stage, and accepted at instruction boundaries.
 However, an exception is not accepted between a delayed branch instruction and the delay slot.
 A re-execution type exception detected in a delay slot is accepted before execution of the delayed branch instruction.
-A completion type exception detected in a delayed branch instruction or delay slot is accepted after execution of the delayed branch instruction.
+A completion type exception detected in a delayed branch instruction.
 The delay slot here refers to the next instruction after a delayed unconditional branch instruction, or the next instruction when a delayed conditional branch instruction is true.